Unusual heartbeat?

 Atrial fibrillation is a condition characterised by rapid and irregular heartbeats.

-A normal resting heart rate is 60-100 beats per minute (ref.
+A normal resting heart rate ranges from 60 to 100 beats per minute (ref.
 1).
-Individuals with atrial fibrillation have irregular and rapid beats, exceeding 400 beats per minute (ref.
+In atrial fibrillation, the heart beats irregularly and can exceed 400 beats per minute (ref.
 7).
-With excessively frequent beats, the blood can get stuck in the atrium of the heart, leading to clots which can then cause a stroke.
-This phenomenon causes 20%-30% of strokes and increases the risk fivefold. (ref.
+When the heart beats too rapidly, blood may pool in the atrium, increasing the likelihood of clot formation, which can in turn cause a stroke.
+This mechanism accounts for 20%–30% of all strokes and raises the overall risk fivefold (ref.
 2).

 1 in 4 adults over the age of 40 will develop atrial fibrillation (ref.
 4)

-Although having regular medical check-ups is essential, sometimes it is not possible to identify atrial fibrillation because it does not manifest itself constantly.
-Many people are never diagnosed because the risk of atrial fibrillation increases with age and its signs are often undetectable or confused with other pathologies.
-Symptoms to watch out for are palpitations, chest pain, dizziness, a general feeling of fatigue and shortness of breath.
+Although regular medical check‑ups are essential, atrial fibrillation can still go undetected because it does not always present consistently.
+Many people remain undiagnosed, as the risk of atrial fibrillation increases with age and its symptoms are often subtle or mistaken for other conditions.
+Signs to be aware of include palpitations, chest pain, dizziness, a general feeling of fatigue and shortness of breath.

-Atrial fibrillation increases the risk of stroke 5-fold
+Atrial fibrillation increases the risk of stroke fivefold

-This results from the fact that the upper chambers of the heart do not pump blood effectively. which can lead to blood stagnation and clot formation (ref.
+This is because the upper chambers of the heart do not pump blood effectively, which can lead to blood pooling and clot formation (ref.
 5).
-If a clot forms, it can pass through the heart, circulate elsewhere and potentially prevent blood from flowing to the brain via a cerebral artery, thus causing a stroke.
+If a clot develops, it may travel through the heart and circulate elsewhere in the body.
+Should it block a cerebral artery, it can obstruct blood flow to the brain and cause a stroke.

 High blood pressure, the main cause of atrial fibrillation in adults.

-It is possible for hypertension and atrial fibrillation to co-exist in a single person.
-In fact, a medical study found that high blood pressure increased the risk of atrial fibrillation by 50% in men and 40% in women (ref.
+Hypertension and atrial fibrillation can occur in the same individual.
+In fact, one medical study found that high blood pressure increased the risk of atrial fibrillation by 50% in men and 40% in women (ref.
 6).
-Furthermore, high blood pressure was found to be the fourth risk factor after heart failure, ageing and heart valve disease.
+Furthermore, high blood pressure was identified as the fourth most significant risk factor, after heart failure, ageing, and heart valve disease.

-Stroke outcomes tend to be more severe in subjects with atrial fibrillation than in those without atrial fibrillation.
+Stroke outcomes tend to be more severe in individuals with atrial fibrillation than in those without atrial fibrillation.

 In one study, doctors compared stroke patients with and without atrial fibrillation and found the following (ref.
 3).